 If none of these seem like a good fit for you, here are more options on where to stay in Barcelona!

-Below are the sites that I found most worth it to visit during my weekend in Barcelona, and I managed to see them all in one weekend!
+With just 24 hours in Barcelona, you have to be picky with what you see.
 There are, of course, many more great places to see, and the architecture of Barcelona is unlike anywhere else.

 If you’re still looking for more things to see, consider checking out this post on the top things to do in Barcelona or this ultimate Spain bucket list!
 Visiting the Bunkers del Carmel is also a great way to spend the day.